Overview

 The process that Council must follow when making a TLPI is set out in the Planning Act 2016 and the Minister’s Guidelines and Rules 2023.

-Whilst the process does not mandate consultation as a step in the plan-making process, Council would like to hear the community’s view on the proposed TLPI to help inform our decision.
+Whilst the process does not mandate consultation as a step in the plan-making process, Council sought the community’s view on the proposed TLPI to help inform our decision.

-This feedback is a component of other targeted consultation that is being conducted.
-This includes engagement with identified industry groups and stakeholders.
+Feedback was a component of other targeted consultation conducted, including engagement with identified industry groups and stakeholders.

 Timeline